yan-soon/tp/docs/DeveloperGuide.md

 4. `GradPadParser.parseCommand()` identifies the command as a find command, and thus uses the `FindCommandParser` class to extract the string input as a list of keywords and create a `CompoundFindPredicate` with said list.

-5. The `CompoundFindPredicate` will then identify each keyword in the list as individual predicates.
-They can be either a `ModuleCodeContainsKeywordsPredicate` or `ModuleContainsTagsPredicate`.
+5. `CompoundFindPredicate` will test every keyword in the list against the logical union of both predicates `ModuleCodeContainsKeywordsPredicate` and `ModuleContainsTagsPredicate`, and returns the result.

 6. A corresponding `FindCommand` will then be created using this `CompoundFindPredicate`.